The New Creation: A Theological Distinction Between Soul and Spirit

 The scriptures suggest that both the soul and the spirit have eternal trajectories, but their destinations are determined fundamentally by their source (John 3:31).
 The destiny of the natural man is tied to the first Adam, while the destiny of the spiritual man is tied to the Last Adam (1 Corinthians 15:47-49).

-The Soulish Man: Without the "New Birth" (John 3:3), the soul remains tied to the "body of death" (Romans 7:24) and the sinful nature inherited from the fall (Romans 5:12).
+The Soul Man: Without the "new birth" (John 3:3), the soul remains tied to the judgment of the natural, the "body of death" (Romans 7:24), the sinful nature inherited from the fall (Romans 5:12).
+Under the law of sin and death (Romans 8:1-2).
 The New Testament describes the end of the natural man as apōleia—translated as "destruction" or "waste" (Matthew 7:13, Philippians 3:19).
 This is not an extinction of being, but a state of being "lost" to its original purpose, existing in eternal separation from the life of God (2 Thessalonians 1:9).
-Because the soul of the natural man is not regenerated, it remains subject to the "second death" (Revelation 20:14-15).
+Because the natural man is not regenerated spiritually, it remains subject to the "second death" (Revelation 20:14-15).

-The Spiritual Man: Those who are sealed with the Holy Spirit (Ephesians 1:13-14) possess a zōē—the uncreated, eternal life of God (John 10:10, 1 John 5:11).
+The Spiritual Man: Those who are sealed with the Holy Spirit (Ephesians 1:13-14) possess zōē—the eternal life of God (John 10:10, 1 John 5:11).
 This spiritual man is a "new man" (Ephesians 4:24) created in true righteousness and holiness.
 The destiny of the spiritual is to be fully clothed in a glorified body (2 Corinthians 5:1-4), as the "guarantee" of the Spirit ensures that the believer’s inheritance is incorruptible and fades not away (1 Peter 1:4).
 While the soul is being "saved" or transformed through the renewal of the mind (James 1:21, Romans 12:2), the spirit is already perfected and joined to the Lord (Hebrews 12:23, 1 Corinthians 6:17).